OliverAmstutz/songWrAIter/README.md

 ---

 Would your children like to hear a new toothbrushing song?
 Do you feel at a loss for ideas?
 No problem, just have your teeth-brushing song generated!
+* Select your theme, music genre, instruments and the expected mood.
+* Generate a song including song text
+* Get the notes, so that you can play along

 ## Setup
+- Three awesome guys: [Alex](https://github.com/a-a-hofmann), [Marc](https://github.com/affom1) and [Phil](https://github.com/PhilProgramm) )
 - Spring Backend
 - React Frontend
 - Using OpenAi + Replicate ([MusicGen](https://replicate.com/meta/musicgen) and [Music-inpainting-bert](https://replicate.com/andreasjansson/music-inpainting-bert))